The Beards (Australian band)

-The Beards are an Australian comedy folk rock band, which formed in 2005 in Adelaide and disbanded in October 2016.
+The Beards are an Australian folk rock band, which formed in 2005 in Adelaide and disbanded in October 2016.
 The group play music themed around the virtues of having a beard.
 They had developed from a four-piece rock band, the Dairy Brothers, which was established in 2003.
 In 2025, the band reunited for Byron Bay Bluesfest, and subsequently booked a national reunion tour.

 Career

 2003–2007: The Dairy Brothers

 The Dairy Brothers were a four-piece rock band based in Adelaide, which formed in 2003, and performed at local pubs and clubs.
 The band members were Tom Bettany (a.k.a.
 Tom Rockchild) on bass keytar and vocals, Michael Bidstrup (a.k.a.
 Bam Bam Bidstrup) on drums, Joshua Fielder (a.k.a.
 J-Wah!) on guitar and Joel McMillan (a.k.a.
 Late Joel Milkowski or One Hundred Dollars) on vocals and keyboard.
 The Dairy Brothers released a six-track extended play, Full Cream Ahead (2004), and followed with a second EP, Got Rock?
 (February 2007).

 Andrew Crosbie of MediaSearch caught a performance in Melbourne in December 2006, "their sound, although not completely original, is a breath of fresh air into what can be a slightly stale Australian rock scene.
 They combine the humorous lyrical stylings of Tenacious D with the driving piano of earlier Ben Folds and a guitar sound that shifts through pinnacle elements of rock from the past thirty years, giving a performance that will keep you in a well humoured and merry state of being."